 A. Chest CT scan revealed a crescent deformity of the trachea.
 (Used with permission from Matsuoka H, Nishio W, Sakamoto T, et al. Use of span plasty with ringed PTFE for serious tracheobronchomalacia.
 Jpn J Chest Surg.
 2002;16:602.)
 B. Bronchofiberscopic findings revealing a slit-like stenosis of crescent type.
 (Used with permission from Matsuoka H, Nishio W, Sakamoto T, et al.: Use of span plasty with ringed PTFE for serious tracheobronchomalacia.
 Jpn J Chest Surg.
 2002;16:602.).

 A. A ringed PTFE with a diameter of 12 mm is cut to a length of 2.5 cm.
-B. After dividing the ...
+B. After dividing the prosthesis longitudinally, it is ...